MurathanKurfali/ner-tagger/README.md

 ### 4) Results

 Below are the results for both configurations using bert-base-cased, roberta-base, and xlnet-base-cased models.
 These results are averaged over four runs and include both the entire test set and only the unseen (token, tag) pairs.
-The experiments were conducted on four A40 GPUs, each with an effective batch size of 64.
+The experiments were conducted on four A40 GPUs, each with an effective batch size of 64 and for 3 epochs.
 Fine-tuning runs for the Bert and Roberta models took approximately 50 minutes, while those for the Xlnet model required around 70 minutes.
 Model selection was based on the 'f1_overall' performance metric on the development set, with evaluations conducted at intervals of every 1,000 steps.
 ## 4.1 Bert-base-cased
 ### 4.1.1 On Test Set
 #### 4.1.1.1 System A